unoplatform/uno.extensions/doc/Learn/Markup/Appendix/AccessingControlInstance.md

 );
 ```

-Or if you want to expose a variable and also define a CallBack:
+Or if you want to expose a variable and also define a `delegate`:

 ```csharp
 int i = 1;